techjay-c/tp/docs/UserGuide.md

 - The system will not allow duplicate treatment names.
 If a treatment with the same name already exists, you will be prompted to provide a unique name.

+### Filter Appointments by service type, date or dentist: `filter KEYWORD`

+You can filter appointments by their service type, date or dentists in the ToothTracker system using the `filter` command.

+Format: `filter KEYWORD`

+Examples:

+* `filter "Tooth Extraction"` return all Tooth Extraction appointments.

 ## Patient Features